 If your shower is built against interior walls, insulation is completely optional.
 However, exterior walls are a different kettle of fish and you will need to invest in insulation.

-It is fairly easy to add insulation to exterior walls, and can be used in addition to the Kerdi Board.
+It is fairly easy to add insulation to exterior walls and can be used in addition to the Kerdi Board mentioned above.
 The insulation can be installed behind the board, providing that essential protective layer alongside the waterproofing offered by the board.

 Can You Use Wall Panels in a Steam Shower?

 Yes, you can use wall panels.
 However, you must make sure they are waterproof.
-Furthermore, they must be able to withstand temperatures up to 45C or 110F since the steam and the water can get very hot.
+Furthermore, they must be able to withstand temperatures up to 50C or 120F since the steam and the water can get very hot.

 As previously discussed, they must also be fixed to a waterproof backing.
 Additionally, you should ensure the wall panels are properly sealed to keep them waterproof and also prevent heat from escaping through the panels.